aminekun90/mdns_listener_advanced/README.md

 ## known / reported issues :

-- [ ] Not detecting avahi, zeroconf launched in the same machine
+- [x] Not detecting avahi, zeroconf launched in the same machine (fixed)